elankath/gardener-scaling-history/README.md

 1. (optional) You may also optionally change default of `/tmp` for the scenario `REPORT_DIR`.
 Ex: `REPORT_DIR=/tmp`
 1. (optional) You may also optionally change default of `/tmp/kvcl.yaml` for the virtual `KUBECONFIG`.
 Ex: `KUBECONFIG=cfg/virtual-kubeconfig.yaml`
 1. Execute replayer:  `go run cmd/replayer/main.go`

+### Launch Replayer remotely

+1. Login into `utility-int` cluster `gardenctl target --garden sap-landscape-live --project garden-ops --shoot utility-int`
+1. Export your docker hub username: `export DOCKERHUB_USER=<dockerHubUser>`
+1. Login into Docker Hub: `docker login -u $DOCKERHUB_USER -p <dockerHubPass>`
+1. Ensure you are at the base dir of the gardener-scaling-history
+1. Run `./hack/build-replayer.sh remote`
+1. Run `./hack/replay-db.sh`
+   1. This will list all db's available
+   1. Choose the db you want to run the replayer with

+## Download reports

+### Download reports into /tmp dir

+1. Ensure you have garden live landscape access.
+1. Kindly run the script `./hack/download-reports.sh`